IDobrinya/IDobrinya/README.md

 ---

-- Keen on integrating AI models
+- Keen on integrating AI features
 - Interested in working with high-load distributed systems

 ---